RentsByDean/ghost-launcher/docs/DEPLOY_AWS.md

 ## 2) Create an Amplify App
 1. In the AWS Console, open Amplify → Hosting → Get started.
 2. Connect your GitHub repo and select the branch to deploy.
-3. In “Monorepo app root”, set to `apps/web`.
+3. In “Monorepo app root”, set to `.` (the Next.js app lives at the repository root; shared packages live under `packages/`).
 4. Amplify will auto-detect `amplify.yml` at the repo root.
 Confirm the build settings.

 ## 3) Create the uploads bucket (S3)